tahoe-lafs/tahoe-lafs/docs/operator-tutorial/1-client-node.rst

     --shares-total=1 \
     --nickname=client0

-.. info:: These options are explained in `Client Configuration`_ .
+.. note:: These options are explained in `Client Configuration <../managed-grid>`_ .

 You will see the console output end with something like: